Director, Faculty Affairs, The Feinstein Institute for Medical Research

 Phone: (516) 562-3403

-Christine N. Metz is currently an investigator at the Feinstein Institute and professor at the Hofstra Northwell School of Medicine.
+Christine N. Metz is currently a professor at the Feinstein Institute and professor at the Hofstra Northwell School of Medicine.
 In addition, she is the Director of Research for the Department of OB-GYN at NSUH and LIJMC.

 Dr. Metz graduated from Cornell University with BS and MS degrees and she completed her PhD in Immunology/Pathology at New York University.
 She began her scientific career studying the role of macrophage migration inhibitory factor (or MIF) in numerous inflammatory conditions.
 In 2001, Dr. Metz established her laboratory at the Northwell Health Research Institute (re-named The Feinstein Institute for Medical Research in 2008).